tundish/blathnaid/blathnaid/tale/chapters.rst

 [NARRATOR]_

-    Peeling apart the paper, despite his grimy fingers, he carefully removed a small thin sheet of white metal foil.
-With the iron still hot, he deftly dropped the metal foil upon the surface, and placing the punch on top, struck it smartly with a hammer.
+    Peeling apart the paper, despite his grimy fingers, he carefully removes a small thin sheet of white metal foil.
+With the iron still hot, he deftly drops the metal foil upon the surface, and placing the punch on top, strikes it smartly with a hammer.

 Issued
 ------